cytomining/CytoTable/docs/source/overview.md

 ```

 Note: data software outside of CytoTable sometimes makes use of the term "merge" to describe capabilities which are similar to join (for ex. [`pandas.DataFrame.merge`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.merge.html).
-Within CytoTable, we opt to describe these operations with "join" to avoid confusion with software development alongside the technologies used (for ex.
-[DuckDB SQL](https://duckdb.org/docs/archive/0.9.2/sql/introduction) includes no `MERGE` keyword).
+Within CytoTable, we opt to describe these operations with "join" to avoid confusion with software development alongside the technologies used (for example, [DuckDB SQL](https://duckdb.org/docs/archive/0.9.2/sql/introduction) includes no `MERGE` keyword).